natasharamburrun/Technical-test-Birdie/README.md

 #### Challenges:

-- I experience a couple of Challenges, firstly it take a very long time for the data to load when change options in the drop down box, I decided to include a loading page to avoid the user to continue to select items while loading.
+- I experience a couple of challenges, firstly it takes a long time for the data to load when change options in the drop down box, I decided to include a loading function to let the user know that the page is loading.
+It would have been good to disable the dropdown when loading is happening, so the user can not select a new option.
-- I did not complete the indication of number of non-displayed values ie lines.
+- I did not complete the indication of number of non-displayed values ie lines, although I attempted this as a new SQL query.

 <strong>Single Page Application</strong>: